onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-We can use the same trick to define event handlers that set the state of the component to a given value.
+We can use the same trick to ***define event handlers that set the state of the component to a given value***.
 Let's make the following changes to our code:

 ```js